 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is deferred to a hedge reserve in equity.
-The gain or loss relating to the ineffective portion is recognised immediately in the Statement of Comprehensive Income.
-Amounts accumulated in the hedge reserve in equity are transferred to the Statement of Comprehensive Income in the periods when the hedge item will affect profit or loss.
+The gain or loss relating to the ineffective portion is recognised immediately in the statement of comprehensive income.
+Amounts accumulated in the hedge reserve in equity are transferred to the statement of comprehensive income in the periods when the hedged item will affect profit or loss.